hashbangCoder/Neural-Conversational-Model/README.md

 >Chatty : I'm not going to hurt you.

-This is not what I inputed but *definitely what I felt*
 >User : ...  (quietly backs out of chat)

-NOTE : The outputs are slightly formatted to remove the <eos> token and to correct misspellings (ex: "I' m") in the training corpus hence the vocabulary.
-But otherwise it has not been altered in any way
+NOTE : The example conversations were slightly edited to correct misspellings (ex: "I' m") in the training corpus hence the learnt vocabulary.
+But otherwise unaltered in any way.

 I'll update how to run the code and format it a bit more soon!